Virtual Assistant Pricing: Hourly vs. Packages

 Prefer YouTube?
 Watch the full video here!

-Benefits of hourly pricing in your Virtual Assistant business
+Benefits of hourly pricing in your virtual assistant business

 When you first start your virtual assistant business, there may be people who don’t even know what a virtual assistant is or what they do.